HewlettPackard/terraform-provider-oneview/docs/d/server_certificate.html.markdown

 ```

 ## Argument Reference

-* `remote_ip` - (Required) Either alias_name or remote_ip  needs to be provided.
-Remote ip is used to fetch the server certificate of a remote host.
+Note:  Either alias_name or remote_ip  needs to be provided.
+* `remote_ip` - Remote ip is used to fetch the server certificate of a remote host.
 * `alias_name` -  Retrieves the device or server certificate, already trusted in the appliance, with the specified aliasName
 ## Attributes Reference